 Spider-Man: The Realistic One

 Out of all the superheroes, Peter Parker a.k.a.
 Spider-Man is the most realistic.
 Realistic because he represents the truth of becoming a man.
 Spider-Man was just a teenage boy when he received his amazing powers.
 And like many of us, he makes poor choices when given new freedom or ability.
 We would use ours to get attention or to impress a girl, such as when I rear-ended my first car because I was too busy trying to get the attention of the pretty girl driving next to me...
 Sometimes we get lucky but other times unintended consequences are created by our actions, and we have to reap the costs of them.
-Such as Spider-Man letting the robber go who would later kill Uncle Ben.
+Such as when Spider-Man letting the robber go who would later kill Uncle Ben.

 Spider-Man is every boy who has ever had a crush on a girl who's out of his league, whoever had a dream, and who has ever been bullied.
 But it wasn’t the powers that made him a hero; those were just a means.
 It was the call of responsibility that Uncle Ben has instilled into him, which his death had fortified.
 Every person has the potential to become something much more.
 And it’s in our youth when we are bitten by the symbolic “radioactive spider” of inspiration that we learn that we have a calling.
 We sometimes squander our calling because of the fear of rejection or the fear of failing to live up to our potential.
 It’s responsibility that gives us great power.
 We take responsibility for ourselves, our mistakes, our shortcomings.
 Then we do something good with them.

 Unlike Batman and Wolverine, Spider-Man’s beauty is that he is vulnerable.
-He wears a mask not only to protect Aunt May but so his greatest foes can’t see him afraid.
+He wears a mask not only to protect Aunt May from his enemies but so his greatest foes can’t see him afraid.
 His smartass remarks are a way of coping with the bloody fights he goes on.
 He feels pain and sadness when his relationship with Mary Jane is on the rocks.
 He worries about paying the bills and getting good grades.
 He is every man who has been given a great responsibility and must find a way to balance it with a healthy, normal life.

 The Hero in Us All